Chief Executive Officer

 Chief Financial Officer

 Jane began her career in 1991 on the East Coast as a self-contained classroom teacher in an inner-city, urban setting with the majority of her students receiving Title I support and free and reduced-price lunch.
 This initial experience infused Jane with a passion for educational equity that has influenced her subsequent career focus.
 This focus led her to begin consulting work with a national textbook publisher where she supported adults at all levels in the educational system.
-This work included support all types of districts—urban, suburban, and rural—as they implemented the latest curriculum, managing a team that worked directly with administrators and teachers, and developing processes that successfully supported the implementation of research-based reform.
+This work included support for all types of districts—urban, suburban, and rural—as they implemented the latest curriculum, managing a team that worked directly with administrators and teachers, and developing processes that successfully supported the implementation of research-based reform.
 She has taken these skills and has developed processes that support the implementation of research-based reforms that focus on increasing student ownership.

 As Chief Financial Officer, Jane not only looks after the business aspects of Elevated Achievement Group but also understands educational funding at the federal, state, district, and school level.
 Her work includes the development and delivery of professional learning support for clients as they begin identifying strengths and gaps in current practice.
 Her work focuses on improving student learning and understanding the necessary actions of adults in the system to ensure academic success occurs for all students.